 Vehicle Speed Sensors

-As the shaft of this sensor spins it generates an on off signal to the vehicles PCM and TCM.
+As the shaft of this sensor spins, it generates an on-off signal to the vehicles PCM and TCM.
 The PCM converts this signal into vehicle speed.
-In later model vehicles this information is shared between computer systems via multiplexing.
+In later model vehicles, this information is shared between computer systems via multiplexing.
 Multiplexing allows the control modules to communicate with each other on a common bus consisting of twisted pair wiring.
-Each control module is assigned its own frequency.
+Each control module is assigned its frequency.
 Vehicle speed sensors located in the differential use a trigger wheel to generate the pulse signal required by the control modules.
 These VSS systems use different techniques to achieve the same results.

 Diagnosing vehicle speed sensors includes checking the sensor with a scanner.
 Visually inspecting the wiring, PCM, and connectors for wear or damage.
 The vehicle code should in the P0500 range.
 The sensor can be tested with a scanner, multimeter, and compared with specifications.

 The speed sensor affects so many different systems it may not be so difficult to figure out.
 For instance, if the vehicle suffered a transmission shifting condition and a dysfunctional speedometer it may be necessary to check for proper VSS operation.
-Many instrument clusters have their own self diagnostics to aid in diagnostics.
+Many instrument clusters have their self-diagnostics to aid in diagnostics.